Monsters: Dark Continent: Plot

-After the bikes run out of gas, they continue eastward until they encounter a destroyed school bus.
-As Frater searches for water, Michael encounters a boy still alive.
-They briefly debate euthanising him until they are rescued by locals, who feed them and give them water in gratitude for saving the boy's life.
-Michael wanders off with Ara, and they witness one of the creatures spreading luminescent spores through the night time desert around them, while Frater visits the boy who succumbs to his injuries.
-Frustrated at their failure to save the boy, Frater angrily reminds Michael of their mission, and the two continue east toward a settlement their men would have gone to.
+After the bikes run out of gas, they continue eastward.
+As Frater searches for water, Michael encounters a boy who is barely alive.
+They are found by the locals, who take them to their settlement and feed them in gratitude for keeping the boy alive.
+Michael wanders around and witnesses one of the creatures spreading luminescent spores through the night time desert.
+Frater visits the boy, who succumbs to his injuries.

+A frustrated Frater angrily reminds Michael of their mission, and the two continue east toward a settlement their men would have gone to.
 However, they discover there that the soldiers they were meant to rescue had all been killed prior to their arrival.
 Now enraged by the futility of their mission and the lives lost, Frater snaps and kills one of the villagers.
 Michael is forced to shoot him to keep him from killing the rest of the family.

 Violent tremors prompt Frater to wander out of the village as Michael follows him to their extraction point.
 As an enormous creature emerges from the sands in front of them, Frater collapses and dies from his injury.
 The evac helicopter comes in and picks up Michael, who looks on in silence as the screen cuts to black.